-s (Points will be assigned in each category across postings for the semester.)
-Critical Discussion postings display an excellent 3 Analysis understanding of the required readings and underlying concepts including correct use of (Understanding terminology.
-Postings integrate an outside resource, or relevant research, or specific real-life application and Outside (work experience, prior coursework, etc.) to support References) important points.
-Well-edited quotes are cited appropriately.
+Discussion Post S: Students will be required to read the assigned chapters each week and submit an original post and a response to 1-2 a peers' post on Moodle prior to the class meeting.
+Summarize three e points that you gained from the reading in a short 20 0-word paragraph.
+Please use these e guidelines: Possible points Discussion posts s (Points will be assigned in each category across semester.)
+Critical Discussion postings display an excellent 3 Analysis understanding of the required readings and (Understanding underlying concepts including correct use of terminology.
+Postings integrate an outside resource, of Readings or relevant research, or specific real-life application and Outside (work experience, prior coursework, etc.) to support References) important points.
+Well-edited quotes are cited , appropriately.
 No more than 10% of the posting is a direct quotation.
-Participation in Discussion postings actively stimulate and sustain 2 - further discussion by building on peers' responses including building a focused argument around a specific issue or asking a new related question or making an oppositional statement supported by personal experience or related research.
-Regularity of Discussion postings are distributed throughout the 1 Discussion module (not posted all on one day or only at the Postings beginning or only on the last day of the module).
-Etiquette in Written interactions on the discussion board show 1 Dialogue with respect and sensitivity to peers' gender, cultural and Peers linguistic background, sexual orientation, political and religious beliefs.
-Weekly Completed postings of self (1) and peer (1) each 16 Postings week (8 weeks) Quality of Written responses are free of grammatical, spelling 2 0 or punctuation errors.
-The style of writing facilitates Proofreading communication.
-Total 25
+Participation in Discussion postings actively stimulate and sustain 2 the Learning further discussion by building on peers' responses Community including building a focused argument around a specific issue or - asking a new related question or making an oppositional statement supported by Developitoref personal experience or related research.
+4 Regularity of Discussion Discussion postings are distributed throughout the 1 Postings module (not posted all on one day or only at the beginning or only on the last day of the module). rusunys beginning of only of the last day of the module).

+Dialogue with Peers Written interactions on the discussion board show respect and sensitivity to peers' gender, cultural and linguistic background, sexual orientation, political and religious beliefs.
+1 Completed postings of self (1) and peer (1) each week (8 weeks) 16 Writing and Written responses are free of grammatical, spelling or punctuation errors.
+The style of writing facilitates communication.
+2 Total 25